acg-team/ProPIP/ProPIP.wiki/Compiling/Index.md

 - ld64-351.8 provieded with Apple LLVM version 9.1.0 (clang-902.0.39.1)

-You can try to compile the project with other dynamic linkers or dynamic linkers' versions, however you are *completely* on your own.
+The project can also be compiled with other dynamic linkers or dynamic linker versions but unfortunately at the moment we cannot guarantee that problems will not be encountered.

 ### Libraries (dependencies)